Learn how to make a delicious and simple cheese sauce that is perfect for homemade macaroni and cheese or to drizzle over vegetables.

 Béchamel is a basic sauce so it’s easy to flavor it up in different ways.
 One of my favorite things to add is cheese.
 In fact, homemade macaroni and cheese is made with a cheese-doused béchamel.

-That’s what I have for you today, an easy, basic but delicious cheese sauce that you can use on pasta or vegetables.
 It’s so good you can even just dip bread or crackers in it.
 Go for it!

 - 2 Tbsp. unsalted butter